- Category: Primary 4

 We enjoyed a picnic lunch before heading back to school.

-This day has really made us excited for all that we will be studying in World Around Us!
-While it was great fun we are all glad however, that we live in 2019 and not 1940!
+This day has been a great way to conclude our World Around Us Topic!
+While it was great fun we are all glad however, that we live in 2020 and not 1940!

 Click on the 'Read More' link to see pictures of our trip.